 Difference between standard and custom entities

 Standard entities in PPO cannot be taken out of use (removed), they can either be hidden behind user group access or can be re-used for a different purpose.
-An example of this would be to re-use the Issue entity for something like Actions.

 In the case of Custom entities, the fields that have been configured as well as the entity can be taken out of use, re-used or hidden behind user group access.

 For any of the 2 types mentioned above, special precautions must be taken as fields are referenced in various reports and dashboards.
 The support team would need to be involved to assist users to remove entities from reporting in PPO.

 How to hide entities by means of user group access.